klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

 The only valuable pieces to note are:

-* The `typeof(Desert)` won't forbid the XmlSerializer to deserialize other Classes
 * The `(Desert)serializer.Deserialize(reader)` cast doesn't offer any additional protection, as the cast logically comes AFTER the deserialization process
+* The `typeof(Desert)` will forbid the XmlSerializer to deserialize other Classes

-So, if we craft an xml using the following serializer:
+So, if we craft an xml using the following serializer, it won't work:

 ```csharp
  [Serializable]